June 11

 About All-Clad

 All-Clad Cookware was founded in 1971 by John Ulam, the metallurgist who invented the cladding process.
 He discovered that bonding stainless steel to aluminum created durable cookware with excellent heating properties.
-One of his earliest designs was tri-ply cladding, officially called D3, the stainless-aluminum-stainless cookware for which All-Clad is best known:
+One of his earliest designs was tri-ply cladding, officially called D3, the stainless-aluminum-stainless cookware for which All-Clad is best known.

 All-Clad Cookware still makes all of its clad cookware in the USA.
 They make their aluminum nonstick cookware, lids, utensils, and electronics in China.